Admission to the University

 The International Baccalaureate (IB) Diploma ProgrammeThe International Baccalaureate (IB) Diploma Programme focuses on three core requirements including extended essay, theory of knowledge, and creativity, action, and service.
 Freshmen with successful results may obtain college credit and advanced standing (in most cases).
 Please see the IB section in this catalog for specific details.

-1) You must be either a high school junior or senior.
+1) Applicants must either be a junior or senior in high school.

-4) A student may be required to take a UDM placement test to determine his/her preparedness for a UDM course or courses.
+6) A UDM placement test, to determine a student's preparedness for a UDM course or courses, may also be required.

-The Assessment Form for such students may be completed by a high school guidance counselor or official OR a signature of a student’s parent can be substituted: If a student’s parent signs the form a copy of the student’s home schooled transcript must also be included.
+The Assessment Form for such students may be completed by a high school guidance counselor or school official.
+If needed, a parent's signature can be a substitute.
+If a student’s parent signs the form, a copy of the student’s home-schooled transcript must also be included.

 Number of Enrolled Courses

-If accepted, a student may enroll in a maximum of two (2) courses each semester and may complete eight (8) courses.
+If accepted, a student may enroll in a maximum of two (2) courses each term and may complete up to eight (8) courses.